mjcumming/Somecomfort-Homie/README.md

 pip install Somecomfort-Homie-3
 ```

+To start as a service on raspbian

-Configure by creating somecomfort_homie.yml using the following settings:
+Create somecomfort_homie.yml in /etc using the following settings:

 ```yaml
 somecomfort: